jomof/jomo-optimized/README.md

 ### Spaced Repetition System (SRS)
 After a while I became curious about how Wanikani worked under the covers.

 I could tell the system was trying to figure out some kind of good order.
 It often didn't quiz me on kanji that I knew pretty well and it quizzed me more often on the kanji that I struggled most with.
-If I struggled too much, it also seemed to give up on a particular kanji for a while and return to it later.

 How does Wanikani decide which kanji to test me on next?
 It is optimal in some way?